VishalSindham/VishalSindham/README.md

 ## Hi there , Vishal Sindham Here
 ### - 🌱 I’m am looking for role at the intersection of security and code.
 ### - 👯 I’m looking to collaborate on Open-Source  tools.
-### - 🤔 I’m looking for help to understand Open-Source eco-system.
 ### - ⚡ Fun fact: Python is older than Java.

 ### [Check my portfolio](https://vishal-sindham.netlify.app/)